African Fat-Tailed Gecko Care Page

 CHE's are best used as a supplementary heat source, as they only produce Infrared-C, the weakest and least efficient wavelength for reptile thermoregulation.
 However, they are perfect for gentle, lightless nighttime heating in rooms that may drop below 65℉.

-Choosing which bulb to use can be tricky, since wattage and brand determine how much heat it will produce — when in doubt, buy a higher wattage and use a dimmer or dimming thermostat to achieve the perfect basking temperature.
+Choosing which bulb to use can be tricky, since wattage and brand determine how much heat it will produce — when in doubt, buy the higher recommended wattage and use a dimmer or dimming thermostat to achieve the perfect basking temperature.

-All heating should be connected to a thermostat with the probe on the basking surface to make sure that they don’t get too hot for your gecko.
-A proportional (dimming) thermostat, like the Herpstat, is more efficient and convenient as it does all the dimming work for you, although they can be pricy.
-An on/off thermostat is the cheaper option, but is best used with a dimmable lamp or plug-in dimmer switch so you can precisely control the heat output and extend the lifespan of the bulb.
+The best and safest way to maintain a proper temperature gradient is with a thermostat and/or rheostat.
+All heat sources can be connected to a thermostat with the probe on the basking surface to make sure that they don’t get too hot for your gecko.
+A proportional (dimming) thermostat, like the VE-300 or Herpstat, is more efficient and convenient as it does all the dimming work for you, although they can be pricy.
+An on/off thermostat is the cheaper option, but is best used with a dimmable lamp or plug-in dimmer switch (rheostat) so you can precisely control the heat output and extend the lifespan of the bulb.

 Unsafe Heat Sources